Pitcher4/Messaging_Service/README.md

 # Messaging_Service
-## Current Overview
+## Overview
 Currently, this program works as a fully functioning messaging system.
-It can send and receive messages locally, using a WiFi router.
+It can send and receive messages locally using a WiFi router.

-## Aims and Objectives
+## Updates
-When this project is finished, I would like the messages to be hashed and salted, and I would like messages to be sent via the Internet.
-I would also like to encorperate Rust into this project, to get an excecutable file.
-I think that all of this will make this program usable and helpful to the public.
+- Executable file
+- Errors logged
+- Better error handling

+## Use this Program
+If you want to use this program, please contact me (https://github.com/Pitcher4#contact-me) for excecutable file.

+Please note: excecutable file is under the same licence as this repostory (GNU AFFERO GENERAL PUBLIC LICENSE version 3).